vandijklab/cell2sentence/README.md

 ## News

+🎉 (09/03/2024) We release the new C2S code base, with core functionalities for working with C2S models in common single-cell workflows!

+🎉 (09/03/2024) We release a new suite of Pythia models for cell type prediction, cell type conditioned generation, and a diverse multi-cell multi-task model!
+These models are trained on over 57 million human and mouse cells from CellxGene and Human Cell Atlas.

 🎉 (05/01/2024) Cell2Sentence was accepted to ICML 2024!
 Congratulations to all of the authors involved in the project.
 See you in Vienna!

 🎉 (02/15/2024) **pythia-160m-c2s** trained on full cell sentences is available on the Hugging Face hub [here](https://huggingface.co/vandijklab/pythia-160m-c2s)!
 This new model generates and predicts cell types from entire cells directly in text with the [Pythia-160 base model](https://huggingface.co/EleutherAI/pythia-160m).